kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   metav1.ObjectMeta `json:"metadata,omitempty"`

   Spec EndpointSelectorSpec `json:"spec,omitempty"`
-  // Status is intentionally omitted in Alpha.
-EndpointSelector may be created
-  // by multiple controller types; status design is deferred until use cases
+  // Status is intentionally omitted.
+A status design is left for a follow-on
-  // across those controllers are better understood.
+  // KEP once consumption patterns across controller types are established.
 }

 type EndpointSelectorSpec struct {
   // Selector selects the pods whose addresses are tracked by this resource.
 It
   // must not be empty.
-In Alpha, pkg/apis/discovery/validation rejects non-empty
-  // matchExpressions; only matchLabels is accepted. matchExpressions support is
+Both matchLabels and matchExpressions are supported.
-  // deferred to a follow-up.
-The selector is mutable; changing it retargets the
+  // The selector is mutable; changing it retargets the managed EndpointSlices
-  // managed EndpointSlices in the same way changing Service.spec.selector does
+  // in the same way changing Service.spec.selector does today.
-  // today.
   Selector metav1.LabelSelector `json:"selector"`

   // IPFamilies specifies the IP families for which EndpointSlices should be